-- To discuss how learning and motivational theories support the use of games for learning.
+- To discuss how learning, motivational and behavioural theories support the use of games for learning.

-- To apply Serious Games Design Assessment Framework (SGDA) in assessing serious games.
+- To critically appraise the Serious Games Design Assessment Framework (SGDA).

-- To use critical thinking to evaluate what current research says about serious games, in particular for healthcare applications.
+- To discuss current serious game research, in particular for healthcare applications.

 * The first number represents the number of hours per week assigned for lectures, recitations and cohort classroom study.
-The second number represents the number of hours per week assigned for labs, design, or field work.
+The second number represents the number of hours per week assigned for field work.
 The third number represents the number of hours per week assigned for independent study.